mfernd/openstack/README.md

 Goals:
 - Deploy the infrastructure with Terraform
 - Install Kubernetes on cloud-init (Ansible needed?)
-- USe Flux to deploy the application
+- Use Flux to deploy the application

-For now, network topology (maybe the names will change for k8s nodes):
+For now, network topology:

 ![Network topology](./project/data/project_network_topology.png)